Cluster

 . ~/my_new_env/bin/activate

-Once activate, your prompt will show that you activated a virtualenv:
+Once activated, your prompt will show that you activated a virtualenv:

 (my_new_env)[login@cl1n025 ~]$